Mathématique: Intergalactic Gate Bridge

 “Funny thing though,” McKay says.
 “Since our Bridge went up, every night, I can’t help but think of all those gates.
 The program we wrote to link them together.
 The way it must actually look when it’s active, if anyone could see on scales so vast.”

 “Spacetime arcades,” Carter whispers.
-“Like those ancient Roman aqueducts.
+“Like ancient Roman aqueducts.
 You look along the directional vector of the McKay-Carter Intergalactic Gate Bridge?
 Every night?”

 “Try it sometime,” McKay says, quietly.